Solairw/100-days-of-code/log.md

   3. Return to 1.
   4. Voila - a solved sudoku!
 However, there are harder sudokus where there are multiple possible solutions on each cell (at least at the beginning).
 Thus, my task is to implement the following algorithm:
       1. Find possible solution for every cell.
-  2. *Do something.
+      2. *Do something*.
       3. Voila - a solved sudoku!
 I have not yet discovered how to do Step 2 yet.
 I don't want to get a solution from Internet and want to try complete this challenge for myself.
 Tried to do some code, pushed it to `better_solver` branch on GitHub.

 2. Completed Sudoku Solution Validator on Codewars https://www.codewars.com/kata/529bf0e9bdf7657179000008

-3. Done Bites of Py Exercise 102.
+3. Done Bites of Py Exercise 103.

+### Day 3: November 21, 2019

+**Plan**: further sudoku solver development

+**Today's Progress:

+1. The previous idea to improve algorithm kinda failed - at certain point the sudoku is filled in that way that the further solution is impossible.
+Trying to fix that by implying additional logic, for example turning problematic rows to their original condition.

+2. Learned about `pdb.set_trace`.
+Useful for debugging porpuses!

+3. Solved Bites of Py Exercises 104 and 105.